Wasps are a very common pest in Britain. They are a robust insect with a venomous sting.

 They search the environment for insects to take back to the nest to feed to their young.
 The adults feed on nectar, soft fruit and a pulp that the young wasp grubs feed back to them.
 Wasp nests are built in hollow trees, old rodent holes and in the eaves of houses.
 The nest is made out of paper.
 It is made by chewing wood from dead trees and fences and mixing it with saliva to make the paper.
 The nest is built in combs.

 Wasp nests are treated by using an insecticidal dust that is injected into the nest.
 If the nest is in a roof space it can be treated either from inside the roof void or from the outside using a lance or dust gun.
 Treating from the outside is a better option as the wasps are more contained and treatment is safer but the nest entrance hole must be identified.
-Treatment on the inside involves rupturing the back of the nest to inject the insecticide which means the wasps are released in to the roof space.
-Both treatment types cost £40.
-MERSEYPEST can provide rapid removal of wasps from any property in Wirral, Chester and surrounding areas.
+MERSEYPEST can provide rapid removal of wasps from any property in Wirral and surrounding areas.

-We charge £40 for a wasp nest treatment.
+We charge £50 for a wasp control treatment.

 If there are further nests on site they can be treated at an added £20 per nest.

 We offer a guaranteed service.
-In the rare case a treatment isn’t successful the first time we will retreat for free.
+In the occasional case a treatment isn’t successful the first time we will retreat for free.